google/starlark-go/doc/spec.md

 ### Functions

-A function value represents a function defined in Skylark.
+A function value represents a function defined in Starlark.
 Its [type](#type) is `"function"`.
 A function value used in a Boolean context is always considered true.